Build a SwiftUI Barcode Scanner for iOS and macOS with Dynamsoft Capture Vision

 #endif

-Converting Barcode Coordinates for iOS
+Convert Barcode Coordinates for Portrait Mode on iOS

 On iOS, when scanning barcodes in portrait mode, the image is rotated 90 degrees.
 Adjust coordinates as follows: